-Patient should meet the following minimum requirements prior to surgery and assist patients in meeting these requirements:

-- 1. Body Mass Index less than 40. - 2.
-Hemoglobin A1c less than 8% in patients with diabetes. - 3.
-Adequate nutritional status to ensure healing. - 4.
-Sufficient liver function to ensure healing particularly for high risk patients. - 5.
-Pre-operative plan for management of opioid dependency, if patient has taken opioids for more than three months as per Bree Collaborative Supplement to AMDG Guidelines. - 6.
-Avoidance of nicotine with confirmation of at least one negative urine screen for a minimum of four weeks pre-operatively with six to eight weeks preferred. - 7.
-Screen for alcohol abuse; manage if screen is positive. - 8.
-Absence of an active, life-limiting condition that would likely cause death before recovery from surgery. - 9.
-Absence of severe disability from an unrelated condition that would severely limit the benefits of surgery such as severe osteoporosis. - 10.
-Absence of dementia that would interfere with recovery performing surgery for a patient with such dementia requires preauthorization, informed consent of a person with Durable Power of Attorney for Health Care, and a contract with the patient's care provider. - 11.
-Screen for untreated depression or psychiatric disorder; manage if screen is positive. - 12.
-Complete a pre-operative plan for post-operative return to function. - 13.
-Screen for osteoporosis in high-risk individuals; manage if screen is positive.
+- Patient should meet the following minimum requirements prior to surgery and assist patients in meeting these requirements.
+Exceptions to these requirements should be discussed in the multidisciplinary conference: - a.
+Body Mass Index less than 40. - b.
+Hemoglobin A1c less than 8% in patients with diabetes. - c.
+Adequate nutritional status to ensure healing. - d.
+Sufficient liver function to ensure healing particularly for high risk patients. - Pre-operative plan for management of opioid dependency, if patient has taken opioids for more than three preceding months as per Bree Collaborative Supplement to AMDG Guidelines. - Avoidance of nicotine with confirmation of at least one negative urine screen for a minimum of four weeks pre-operatively. - g.
+Screen for alcohol abuse; manage if screen is positive. - h.
+Absence of severe disability from an unrelated condition that would severely limit the benefits of surgery. - Absence of dementia that would interfere with recovery performing surgery for a patient with such dementia requires informed consent of a person with Durable Power of Attorney for Health Care, and a contract with the patient's care partner. - Screen for untreated depression, psychiatric disorder, or cognitive dysfunction; manage if screen is positive. - 2.
+Complete a pre-operative plan for post-operative return to function.